vivipolli/eventHub3/README.md

 To explore and test EventHub3, follow these steps:

 1. **Access the Demo Platform**:
-   Visit our live demo at [EventHub3 Demo](https://your-demo-link.com) to experience the platform in action.
+   Visit our live demo at [EventHub3 Link Demo](https://event-hub3.vercel.app/) to experience the platform in action.

 2. **Install the Leather Wallet**:
    To interact with the Stacks blockchain, you'll need the Leather wallet by Hiro.
 Follow these steps to install it: